RzayevTaleh01/job_scrapping_tg_bot/readme.md

 You can modify the following:

-- Scraping source URL or category
+- Add or remove supported scraping sources
-- Number of jobs per `/send`
+- Adjust how many posts are sent with `/send`
-- Message format for Telegram
+- Update message formats per source
-- Channel name in `.env` file
+- Change channel usernames in `.env`

 ---